Week 2: Watch this Green Space

 Sharing and discussing ideas is a key part of project and group work.
 Being able to communicate your ideas in a clear and concise manner is difficult so it’s a skill worth practicing.
 Also be aware that others may not be as adept or confident with this so take the time to listen to others and foster a positive group dynamic.

-The following sprints take you through several steps that will help you share all your different thoughts and ideas and ultimately settle on one idea to take forward.
+The following activities take you through several steps that will help you share all your different thoughts and ideas and ultimately settle on one idea to take forward.

 This process will involve lots of discussion and critical reflection on your teams thoughts and ideas.
 Be patient, listen to others and when providing feedback ensure it is constructive and provides a positive contribution to moving your group forward.